Paris attacker was French army reject

 Mohamed-Aggad had set off for Syria in 2013, and while his departure was no secret in his small home town of Wissembourg in northeastern France, some who knew him were shocked to learn of his role in the Paris killings.

-According to another neighbor, who gave his name as Youssef, the young man failed the police entrance exam by just a few marks, and was also turned down by the army.
+According to another neighbour, who gave his name as Youssef, the young man failed the police entrance exam by just a few marks, and was also turned down by the army.

 "That's the only time I saw him disappointed.
 He was complaining.
 He reckoned it was because of his foreign origins," said Youssef.